AyaanFaruqui/tapssp-project/README.md

 ## Final Project Enhancements

-To exceed the requirements for the final project, this utility has been significantly enhanced beyond a simple recursive traverse:
+This utility has been changed beyond a simple recursive traverse:

 ### 1. Concurrency and Performance Optimization (Challenge 1)
 * **Parallel Traversal:** Uses the **`rayon`** crate to parallelize recursive directory analysis across multiple CPU cores.
 This converts the I/O-bound problem into a parallelized workload, drastically reducing execution time on large or deep directory trees.